Industrial control systems market map

 It’s impossible for any one vendor to fulfill all the spots on this space.
 It is our belief at Industrial Defender that starting at the core with an “eat your vegetables” approach and a strong platform that can be used locally and integrated across the enterprise is the right way to proceed.
 We believe local management mixed with a sound standard and centralized policy enforcement gives everyone the tools and responsibility to manage industrial cybersecurity together.

 Industrial Defender can help you build that base.
 While we offer complete coverage in the Asset Management and Standards & Reporting categories, we can also feed operational technology cybersecurity data to your other ICS vendors via our 200+ integrations to give your teams a comprehensive view of your assets, in the most complicated deployment environments.
-When your SOC needs to contact plant personnel, the ASM provides them with that data right there at their fingertips in the tool you’ve already invested in.
+When your SOC needs to contact plant personnel, Industrial Defender provides them with that data right there at their fingertips in the tool you’ve already invested in.
 On top of that, we have the workflow and reporting tools built right into our tool to help you define and manage a standards-based approach to cybersecurity.
 Our customers can attest that we have the best reporting capabilities in the industry.